Research Program and Theme

 Research Focus

 Rohit Bhargava, CCIL Director, has pioneered the development of infrared spectroscopic imaging, starting from his doctoral thesis, which was the first in this field.
-Bhargava has developed several new capabilities in IR instrumentation, provided new methods to analyze spectral data, and developed high-throughput methods for pathology.
+Bhargava has developed several new capabilities in IR instrumentation, introduced new methods for analyzing spectral data, and developed high-throughput methods for pathology.
 Bhargava runs the Chemical Imaging and Structures Laboratory.
 His research team has performed large-scale studies on prostate, breast, colon, brain, and skin tissue samples.
 His lab has also focused on fundamental science by developing optical theory for spectroscopy.
-It has created cell culture methods for 3D tumor mimicking systems – building a 3D printer to develop biomedical scaffolds and engineering cancer models.
-Instruments developed in his laboratory provide new means to characterize and define cancer using chemical imaging, leading to the emergence of the field of digital molecular pathology.
+It has developed cell culture methods for 3D tumor-mimicking systems, including a 3D printer to produce biomedical scaffolds and engineering cancer models.
+Instruments developed in his laboratory provide new means to characterize and define cancer via chemical imaging, thereby emerging the field of digital molecular pathology.
+Learn more about Rohit Bhargava’s lab.

 - Abel Bliss Faculty Scholar, Bioengineering